-- a.
-If an addition will be visible from the street (either from the front or from the side), use windows that complement those on the existing house in terms of fenestration pattern, size, configuration, profile and finish. - b.
-For windows on additions, avoid false muntins attached to or inserted between the glass in windows. - c.
-Metal screens may be appropriate for windows in additions.
+If an addition will be visible from the street (either from the front or from the side), use windows that complement those on the existing house with regard to fenestration pattern, size, configuration, profile, and finish.

+For windows on additions, avoid false muntins attached to the windows or inserted between the glass in the windows.

+Metal screens might be appropriate for windows in additions.
 Use anodized or coated metal screens to minimize their visual presence.